helm/charts-repo-actions-demo/README.md

 # Charts Repo Test

-This git project tests Helm actions for testing and hosting chart repositories on GitHub Pages.
+Example project to demo testing and hosting chart repositories on GitHub Pages using Actions.

 ## Actions